iterative/dvc.org/content/docs/command-reference/exp/run.md

   [in parallel](#queueing-and-parallel-execution).

 - `-j <number>`, `--jobs <number>` - run this `number` of queued experiments in parallel.
 Only has an effect along with `--run-all`.
+Defaults to 1 (the queue is processed serially).

 - `-r <commit>`, `--rev <commit>` - continue an experiment from a specific checkpoint name or hash (`commit`).
 This is needed for example to resume